kensyo/nvim-scrlbkun/README.md

     -- On these buftypes, any scrollbars don't come out. excluded_buftypes = {"prompt"},

-    -- A scrollbar is hidden at these events.
-    -- If you want to specify patterns as well, specify them as an array -- {event_name(string), patterns(string|array)}.
-For example,
-    -- {"CmdlineLeave", {"/", "\\?"}}.
-    hide_events = {"WinLeave", "BufLeave", "BufWinLeave", "FocusLost"},

-    -- A scrollbar area is deleted at these events.
-    -- The difference between hide and delete is whether -- the buffer for display is deleted.
-    -- As with Hide_events, the specification {event_name, patterns}
-    -- can also be used.
-    delete_events = {"QuitPre"},

     -- Time until a scrollbar area is hidden.
 Specify in milliseconds.
     -- If set to 0, a scrollbar area isn't hidden over time. fadeout_time = 2000,